frankheat/offsecnotes/content/web/vulnerabilities/csrf/index.md

 ```

 {{< hint style=notes >}}
-**Note**: this attack isn't possible with server-side redirects, as browsers recognize the cross-site request and apply cookie restrictions.
+This attack isn't possible with server-side redirects, as browsers recognize the cross-site request and apply cookie restrictions.
 {{< /hint >}}

 ---